kyleniemeyer/cf_expm/README.md

 cf_expm
 =======

 `cf_expm` calculates the residuals and poles needed for the rational function (partial fraction) approximation to the matrix exponential.
+It does this using the Carathéodory-Fejér method, and it is based on the MATLAB code in L.N.
+Trefethen, J.A.C.
+Weideman, T. Schmelzer, "Talbot quadratures and rational approximations," BIT Numer.
+Math.
+46 (2006) 653–670. [doi:10.1007/s10543-006-0077-9](http://dx.doi.org/10.1007/s10543-006-0077-9)

 It requires LAPACK and [FFTW](http://www.fftw.org/).